david-fischer/Anki_CardGen/README.md

 ## 🔧 Usage

+### Following Installation

 After installation you should be able to start the app from the command line:
 ```
 acg
 ```

+### Following Quickstart

+If you downloaded the packaged application, unzip the folder, make `AnkiCardGen` (or `AnkiCardGen.exe`) executable and start it by double-click or from the terminal.

 ## 🚀 Contribute

 * So far, the project only supports Brasilian Portuguese, as it is the language I am currently learning.
   Feel free to contribute e.g. by implementing crawlers for the necessary information for words in other languages as well.
 * Unfortunately, I had problems building SpaCy (more precisely its dependency blis) on arm.
 I therefore removed it from the dependencies in buildozer.spec and built the code to work around it if the package is not present.